 Ashford County Park

-Since it was such a nice evening, we decided to hit up the Ashford County Park on our way to the cabin.
+Since it was such a nice evening, we decided to visit Ashford County Park on our way to the cabin.

-They have a really extensive playground with areas for younger kids and older kids.
-Plus, lots of areas to run around and get some wiggles out.
+They have a really extensive playground with areas for younger and older kids, as well as lots of areas to run around and get some wiggles out.

-The play equipment is really cool and had some pieces we haven’t seen before at other playgrounds.
+The play equipment is really cool and has some pieces we haven’t seen before at other playgrounds.

-We’ll probably hit up this park next time we drive to Mount Rainier National Park because it’s so convenient and kept our kids really occupied.
+We’ll probably visit this park next time we drive to Mount Rainier National Park because it’s so convenient and keeps our kids really occupied.

 Arrival at Stone Creek Lodge

-We arrived at Stone Creek Lodge around 7:30 p.m.
-Usually, this is when our kids go to bed (they are early risers).
+We arrived at Stone Creek Lodge around 7:30 p.m., which is usually when our kids go to bed (they are early risers).

 One of the owners, Bob, came out to greet us and walked us over to our cabin.
 There, he gave us a thorough run-down of everything we needed to know for the ultimate stay.